jf-tech/omniparser/idr/README.md

                 Node(Type: ElementNode, Data: "author")
                     Node(Type: TextNode, Data: "J. K. Rowling")
 ```
-Both `Node`'s represent `<lb0:library>` and `<lb0:books>` include non-empty `XMLSpecific`'s which
+Both `Node`'s representing `<lb0:library>` and `<lb0:books>` include non-empty `XMLSpecific`'s which
-contain their namespace prefixes and full URIs while their `Node.Data` contains the element name without
+contain their namespace prefixes and full URIs while their `Node.Data` contain the element names without
 the namespace prefixes.

-Note XML attributes on elements are represented as `Node`'s as well, `Type: AttributeNode` specifically.
+Note XML attributes on elements are represented as `Node`'s as well, with `Type: AttributeNode`
-If an attribute is namespace prefixed, the `AttributeNode` typed `Node` will have a non-empty
+specifically.
+If an attribute is namespace-prefixed, the `AttributeNode` typed `Node` will have a non-empty
 `XMLSpecific` set as well.
-An attribute's value is placed as a `TextNode` underneath its `ElementNode`.
+An attribute's actual value is placed as a `TextNode` underneath its `ElementNode`.
 `AttributeNode`'s are guaranteed to be placed before any other child nodes (`TextNode`, or `ElementNode`)
 by IDR's XML reader.